mikechambers/dcli/src/dclic/README.md

 # dclic

-Command line tool for retrieving character information for specified member id
+Command line tool for retrieving Destiny 2 character information for specified member id.

+Returns the class and charater id for each character, as well as which character was most recently played.

 ## USAGE
 ```
 USAGE:
-    dclic [FLAGS] --member-id <member-id> --platform <platform>
+    dclic [FLAGS] [OPTIONS] --member-id <member-id> --platform <platform>

 FLAGS:
     -h, --help
             Prints help information

-        --hunter
-            Display information on Hunter character

-        --last-active
-            Display information of last active character

-    -t, --terse
-            terse output in the form of class_name:character_id .
-Errors are suppresed

-        --titan
-            Display information on Titan character

     -V, --version
             Prints version information

     -v, --verbose
-            Print out additional information for the API call
+            Print out additional information

-        --warlock
-            Display information on Warlock character
+            Output is printed to stderr.

 OPTIONS:
     -m, --member-id <member-id>
             Destiny 2 API member id

-            Destiny 2 API member id.
             This is not the user name, but the member id retrieved from the Destiny API.
+    -o, --output <output>
+            Format for command output

+            Valid values are default (Default) and tsv.

+            tsv outputs in a tab (\t) seperated format of name / value pairs with lines ending in a new line character
+            (\n). [default: default]
     -p, --platform <platform>
             Platform for specified id

-            Platform for specified member id.
-Valid values are: xbox, playstation, stadia or steam
+            Valid values are: xbox, playstation, stadia or steam.
 ```

+Valid platform values are:
+* xbox
+* playstation
+* steam
+* stadia

+member-id and platform can be retrieved with [dclis](https://github.com/mikechambers/dcli/tree/main/src/dclis).

 ### Examples

-Retrieve all character information:
+#### Retrieve character information

 ```
 dclic --member-id 4611686018429783292 --platform xbox